Ticafblanc/42/1-cursus/born2beroot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Summary: The aim of this project is to make you code a function that returns a line, read from a file descriptor.
+Summary: This document is a System Administration related exercise.

-Version: 10
+Version: 1

 Chapter I Goals